 Cobalt Evergreen (built by Google), will by default use the

-empty font package to minimize storage requirements.
+minimal font package which is around 16KB to minimize storage requirements.
 A separate

 cobalt_font_package variable is set to